 Coaches tell about the philosophy professor who came one day to the classroom and placed an empty jar in front of his students.
 He filled the jar with large stones and asked his students if the jar was full.
 The students responded that the jar was full.
 He added some small stones to the jar and shook it, to mix within the spaces of the large stones.
 Again, he asked his students if the jar was now full.
 The students replied, again, positively.
 The lecturer poured into the jar sand which filled the cracks.
 Once again, he asked his students if the jar was full.
 This time one student responded that he thinks that the jar is full, but from previous experience, it probably is not.
 And indeed, the lecturer poured some water into the jar.

 The lecturer explained to his students that the jar represents a person’s lifetime.
 The large stones represent the important projects or events in our lives, such as the family we have and the time we spend with it, our health and our social relations.
 If we take out the little stones, the sand, and the water, we will still have a very satisfying life.
-The small stones represent somewhat less important things in our lives that we can survive without, nevertheless they are still important as our work, our home, hobbies and subjects that are of interest to us.
-These things shift and are not essential for our wellbeing.
+The small stones represent somewhat less relevant things in our lives that we can survive without, nevertheless they are still important evant as our work, our home, hobbies and subjects that are of interest to us.
+These things shift and are not essential for our well being.
 Sand and water represent small things that waste time, such as watching television or using other technologies.

 Then, the professor asked his students what did they take from the “experiment?”
 They replied that it seems that they have much more time than they believed.
-The professor replied that this was not the outcome of the experiment.
-The experiment showed us that if we didn’t put the large stones in the jar first, we will not be able to put them in at all.
+The professor responded that this was not the outcome of the experiment.
+The experiment showed us that if we didn’t put the large stones in the jar first, we would not be able to put them in at all.
 In other words, we must first identify the things that are vital and important to us and attend to them as they might be overlooked by our engagement with the sand and the water of our life.

 The people that I see as energy-eaters are sometimes our close friends and family.
 We feel that it is inappropriate to tell them that we are busy with “the large stones.”
 For instance, people who love drama, therefore, are attached to the news day and night and have to make sure that I too hear the latest news; Out of concern for me, of course.
 The people who “like” to help, pushing their nose into things that are none of their business, and you are busy pushing their good intentions away.
 In the end, they are insulted and complain later that they have been taken advantage of and everyone is ungrateful to them.
 And there are those who “like” to suffer, but only when others know about it.
 They do not sit alone in the dark, (as the Polish Moms do, Darling) but bother to complain and tell about their difficult situation, in their opinion.
-For instance, a good friend who wails for hours and days about a father/ husband/son who doesn’t handle their lives according to her criteria.
+For instance, a good friend who wails for hours and days about a father/ husband/ son who doesn’t handle their lives according to her criteria.
 And so, I feel compelled to help, advise, try to share my knowledge and even offer help.
 But she does not listen at all.
 She just wanted to make me feel guilty as I have no troubles, and by the way, receive some empathy.

 The trick for preserving energy and time lies in the tiny word “NO!”
 The word which is so hated by both, children and adults alike, as no one likes to get a negative answer.
 When we ask a question, we usually desire a positive reply.
-Of course! otherwise, we would not ask.
+Of course!
+Otherwise, we would not ask.
 For example, can I eat some ice cream?
-Obviously, we want to eat ice cream, and a negative answer is not what we want to hear.
+We want to eat ice cream, and a negative answer is not what we want to hear.
 But the NO word is vital for our mental health, for using our limited time and energy.
-It is admissible to say, “not now” and disregard the text that just came in.
+It is appropriate to say, “not now” and disregard the text that just came in.
 Not now, I’ll get back to you!
 Setting the boundaries between unavailability and getting lost in the sand and water is the key!

-The last word: “If I am not for myself, who am I? and when I am for myself what am I?
+The last word: “If I am not for myself, who am I?
+And when I am for myself, what am I?
 And if not now, when?
 “Tractate Avot, 1, 13 – When I’m unengaged!